DURA homepage

 Antony and Cleopatra

-As the lockdown continues, the National Theatre is screening another gem from its history, as part of its National Theatre at Home fundraising campaign.
+https://youtu.be/lWc6_aCTqI0 As the lockdown continues, the National Theatre is screening another gem from its history, as part of its National Theatre at Home fundraising campaign.
 This time, the play being shown is Shakespeare’s Antony and Cleopatra, directed by Simon Godwin.
-With Ralph Fiennes and Sophie Okonedo in the titular roles and in a modernised setting, this Read More
+With Ralph Fiennes and Sophie Okonedo in the titular roles and in a modernised setting, Read More

 Featured image of The Macbeths